Chris1712/gfr-test/README.md

   - Maybe add a wiki link
 - Test a deployment once this can show N random scrolls on refresh
 - Look at all scrolls
+- Actually make a quiz - perhaps by selectively hiding component elements?